Surface-conduction electron-emitter display: Description

 Creating the rear layer with the emitters is a multistep process.
 First, a matrix of silver wires is printed on the screen to form the rows or columns, an insulator is added, and then the columns or rows are deposited on top of that.
 Electrodes are added into this array, typically using platinum, leaving a gap of about 60 micrometers between the columns.
-Next, square pads of palladium oxide (PdO) only 20 nm thick are deposited into the gaps between the electrodes, connecting them to supply power.
+Next, square pads of palladium oxide (PdO) only 20 nanometers thick are deposited into the gaps between the electrodes, connecting them to supply power.
 A small slit is cut into the pad in the middle by repeatedly pulsing high currents through them.
 The resulting erosion causes a gap to form.
 The gap in the pad forms the emitter.
 The width of the gap has to be tightly controlled to work correctly, which proved challenging to control in practice.

 Modern SEDs add another step that greatly eases production.
 The pads are deposited with a much larger gap between them, as much as 50 nm, which allows them to be added directly using technology adapted from inkjet printers.
 The entire screen is then placed in an organic gas, and pulses of electricity are sent through the pads.
 Carbon in the gas is pulled onto the edges of the slit in the PdO squares, forming thin films that extend vertically off the tops of the gaps and grow toward each other at a slight angle.
 This process is self-limiting; if the gap gets too small, the pulses erode the carbon, so the gap width can be controlled to produce a fairly constant 5 nm slit between them.

 Since the screen needs to be held in a vacuum to work, there is a large inward force on the glass surfaces due to the surrounding atmospheric pressure.
 Because the emitters are laid out in vertical columns, there is a space between each column where there is no phosphor, normally above the column power lines.
 SEDs use this space to place thin sheets or rods on top of the conductors, which keep the two glass surfaces apart.
 A series of these is used to reinforce the screen over its entire surface, which significantly reduces the needed strength of the glass itself.
 A CRT has no place for similar reinforcements, so the glass at the front screen must be thick enough to support all the pressure.
 SEDs are thus much thinner and lighter than CRTs.